 The Scheme finished processing claims at the end of 2011.

-PIAC welcomes the recent recommendation of the NSW Parliamentary Inquiry into reparations for the Stolen Generations to re-establish the Aboriginal Trust Fund Scheme continue the repayment of stolen wages to Aboriginal people in NSW.
+PIAC welcomes the recommendation of the NSW Parliamentary Inquiry into reparations for the Stolen Generations to re-establish the Aboriginal Trust Fund Scheme continue the repayment of stolen wages to Aboriginal people in NSW.